 Hemp is rich in omega-3 fatty acids as well as several essential amino acids.

 Soy is one of the most common plant-based protein powder supplements on the market.
-It is a complete protein, but it is missing a few key amino acids needed for building muscle.
+It’s a complete protein, but it is missing a few key amino acids needed for building muscle.

 Several studies compare soy protein effects to whey or casein for boosting muscle protein synthesis.

-Creatine is naturally in muscle cells.
-It helps your muscles produce energy during high-intensity exercise and weight lifting.
+Creatine occurs naturally in muscle cells and helps your muscles produce energy during high-intensity exercise and weight lifting.
 It’s popular with bodybuilders and athletes as a way to gain muscle, boost strength and improve performance.

 Creatine Supplement Varieties